-This blog is about acne, what's acne, what causes acne, types, why do people get acne, how it looks and how it treats by naturally products, skincare products or by medication This whole blog is about your confusion and questions about acne.
-Lets begin^
+This blog is about acne, what's acne, what causes acne, types, why acne happens, what actually helps, what doesn’t, and how to build a clear, evidence based approach to clearer skin.
+This whole blog is about your confusion and questions about acne.

 WHAT IS ACNE?